-Hydrocodone addiction treatment options likely involve a combination of both medication assisted treatment and behavioral therapy.
+Hydrocodone addiction treatment options likely involve a combination of both medication-assisted treatment and behavioral therapy.

-Medication assisted therapy, or MAT, includes using drugs like buprenorphine (Subutex and Suboxone), methadone and naltrexone (Vivitrol) to help reduce craving hydrocodone and ease the pain of withdrawal.
+Medication-assisted therapy, or MAT includes using drugs like buprenorphine (Subutex and Suboxone), methadone and naltrexone (Vivitrol) to help reduce craving hydrocodone and ease the pain of withdrawal.

-Theses medications have shown success for decreasing opioid use and overdose, and also increase the chances a person will actively engage and stay in treatment.
+These medications have shown success for decreasing opioid use and overdose, and also increase the chances a person will actively engage and stay in treatment.

-MAT is likely best served at an inpatient treatment center because these facilities offer around the clock, 24 hour care.
+MAT is likely best served at an inpatient treatment center because these facilities offer around the clock, 24-hour care.
 A person will have access to staff and medications needed to overcome withdrawal and the eventual cravings that are likely to persist after detox.